 IMPORTANT UPDATE: Police referred driver courses are being transferred from a physical classroom-based environment to an online, digital classroom course accessed via a secure video link.

-For court referred courses see page: Drink Drive Rehabilitation Scheme online course
+Court referred classroom courses resume 13th July, see page: Drink Drive Rehabilitation Scheme online course

 Police referred courses